BBK-SDP-2015-emassa01/individual/README.md

 Each of s1, s2, and r is an integer in the range 0. . .
 31 and refers to one of the 32 registers in the machine that executes language SML.

-SML uses Java refection to create the instances of the subclasses.
-The SML language to be extended without having to modify the original code.

-Thanks & Enjoy!